phuongnth-mageplaza/mpdocs/docs/recent-sales-notification/index.md

-# Sales Pop
+# Recent Sales Notification

 ## Overview

-[Mageplaza's Sales Pop Extension](https://www.mageplaza.com/magento-2-sales-pop/) allows Magento 2 websites to automatically show the message relating to current purchase by orther customers, updating the shopping trends of people via Popup.
+[Mageplaza's Recent Sales Notification Extension](https://www.mageplaza.com/magento-2-recent-sales-notification/) allows Magento 2 websites to automatically show the message relating to current purchase by orther customers, updating the shopping trends of people via Popup.
 This module support displaying 3 types of Popup: Recent Sales, Checkout Total, Up-sell Product on pages: Home Page, Category, Product, View Cart, Checkout, so on.
 Popup can be displayed on both Desktop and Mobile at 4 different positions.

-Mageplaza Sales Pop extension is fully compatible with [Mageplaza Quick View](https://www.mageplaza.com/magento-2-quick-view/), [One Step Checkout](https://www.mageplaza.com/magento-2-one-step-checkout-extension/), which supports viewing the full product details through the popup displayed on the screen and checkout more conveniently.
+Mageplaza Recent Sales Notification extension is fully compatible with [Mageplaza Quick View](https://www.mageplaza.com/magento-2-quick-view/), [One Step Checkout](https://www.mageplaza.com/magento-2-one-step-checkout-extension/), which supports viewing the full product details through the popup displayed on the screen and checkout more conveniently.

 ## How to use

-- Sales Pop extension supports display on Desktop and Mobile with **4 positions**:
+- Recent Sales Notification extension supports display on Desktop and Mobile with **4 positions**:
   - **Top Left**: displays a popup at the top left of the page.
     - **Desktop**